Coleen Nolan: Guest appearances

 On 4 March 2002, Nolan was a panellist on BBC panel game show Never Mind the Buzzcocks.
-On 25 May she appeared on An Audience with Brian Conley.
+On 25 May, she appeared on An Audience with Brian Conley.
 Later in 2002, she took part in the first series of the reality television programme Celebrity Fit Club, which followed overweight celebrities as they tried to lose weight for charity.

-On 7 January 2003, Nolan appeared in the documentary We Are Family that chronicled the success stories of various musical acts that were made up of family members.
+On 7 January 2003, Nolan appeared in the documentary We Are Family, which chronicled the success stories of various musical acts that were made up of family members.
 In 2002 and 2003, she was a panellist on the chat show The Wright Stuff on Five and guest hosted the show herself in 2013.

 On 3 June 2005, Nolan took part in the first series of the ITV daytime programme, Have I Been Here Before? presented by Phillip Schofield, which offered celebrity guests the chance to see if they have lived before, through past life regression.
 Nolan was said to have been a "nervous 16-year-old debutante".

 In September 2006, Nolan returned to Celebrity Fit Club as part of the judging panel in the fourth series.
 On 6 October she was a guest on The Sharon Osbourne Show and, ten days later, was a guest on the Irish chat show, broadcast and produced by RTÉ, The Podge and Rodge Show.

 On 19 September 2008, Nolan appeared on Al Murray's Happy Hour and on 27 September she appeared with her family on the third series of All Star Family Fortunes competing against Barry McGuigan and his family.
 She has also made guest appearances on Alan Carr's Celebrity Ding Dong (31 October) and The Paul O'Grady Show (18 December), both on Channel 4.

 On 13 September 2012, she was a guest panellist on an episode of Celebrity Juice on ITV2.

 On 15 February 2013, Nolan stood in for Matthew Wright as host of The Wright Stuff on Channel 5.

 Other work

 Nolan has a weekly column in Best magazine.
+She also has an agony aunt column in the Daily Mirror titled Dear Coleen.

 In 2007, Nolan featured in television advertisements for the supermarket chain Iceland, along with her sister Bernie and former Loose Women colleague Kerry Katona.
 She appeared in further commercials for Iceland during the next couple of years.
 She was also the new face of Park Christmas Savings and appeared in their television advertisements in December 2010.

-In early 2008 she released a DVD, A Brand New You, produced with Rosemary Conley.
+In early 2008, she released a DVD, A Brand New You, produced with Rosemary Conley.

 Nolan made her pantomime debut in 2013, playing the fairy godmother at the Manchester Opera House, and reprised the role in 2017 at the Bradford Alhambra.